w3c/tokyo18-workshop/minutes.md

 **Florian Rivoal:** Nat's presentation showed fonts being more and more important
 … should relate better fonts community and w3c community

-**Makoto Murata:** SC29 is committee responsible for maintaining OpenType specification
-… And second is JIS, I called today they are willing to have a relationship with W3C
+**Makoto Murata:** ISO/IEC JTC1/SC29 is the committee responsible for maintaining the OpenType specification.
+Its secretariat is IPSJ/ITSCJ (Information Processing Society of Japan/Information Technology Standards Commission of Japan).
+I called them today, they are willing to have a relationship with W3C.

 **Elika Etemad:** having some kind of community for fonts is important
 … it comes on many topics, such as what bobby discussed